Lisa Mort

 The bilateral stimulation technology

-The professional-grade surround sound bilateral stimulation headphones used at Compass are not a gimmick, they are a clinically informed tool that measurably deepens the neurological effects of breathwork.
+The professional-grade surround sound bilateral stimulation headphones used at Compass are not a gimmick.
+They are a clinically informed tool that measurably deepens the neurological effects of breathwork.
 Most facilitators bring a Bluetooth speaker.
-Compass uses music layered with healing frequencies specifically chosen to support the breathwork journey.
+Compass brings professional-grade bilateral stimulation technology layered with healing frequencies specifically chosen to support the breathwork journey.

 Directness without harshness